The success of St Rocco’s palliative Virtual Ward

 The PVW offers numerous benefits, both for patients and the healthcare system:

-- Early Supported Discharge: Facilitates quicker discharge from hospitals, allowing patients to spend more time at home.
+- Early Supported Discharge: facilitates quicker discharge from hospitals, allowing patients to spend more time at home.

-- Admission Avoidance: Reduces unnecessary hospital admissions, particularly in the last days of life.
+- Admission Avoidance: reduces unnecessary hospital admissions, particularly in the last days of life.

-- Personalised Care: Ensures that care is tailored to the individual needs of patients, respecting their preferences and priorities.
+- Personalised Care: ensures that care is tailored to the individual needs of patients, respecting their preferences and priorities.

-- Enhanced Patient Experience: Patients and their families report feeling more involved and supported, leading to improved mental well-being and quality of life.
+- Enhanced Patient Experience: patients and their families report feeling more involved and supported, leading to improved mental well-being and quality of life

 A family member shared:

-Having the Virtual Ward gave me a lot of reassurance that I was doing all I could for my husband.
+Having the virtual ward gave me a lot of reassurance that I was doing all I could for my husband.
 Their advice helped me in decision-making, and I was also supported when I struggled myself.
 This is invaluable for mental wellbeing.

 The Palliative Virtual Ward at St Rocco’s Hospice has set a benchmark for palliative care, combining compassionate, personalised care with innovative technology.
-The overwhelmingly positive feedback from patients and their families underscores the PVW's success in improving the quality of life for those with palliative diagnoses.
+The overwhelmingly positive feedback

 As one family member succinctly put it: